Depression

 • Physical therapies

-• Electroconvulsive therapy: Very effects.
+• Electroconvulsive therapy: Very effective.
 Used as a last resort in severe refractory cases (after SSRIs and Psychotherapy have failed).
-Can be started in patients with catatnoia, severe psychomotor retardation, suicidal, not eating, or who can’t tolerate side-effects.
+Can be started in patients with catatonia, severe psychomotor retardation, suicidal, not eating, or who can’t tolerate side effects.
 Improvement usually occurs with 2 sessions.
 May need 4 or more sessions in total.

 • Transcranial magnetic stimulation, vagus nerve stimulation, deep brain stimulation: not commonly done, very expensive